Skip to main content

 Astris Law is one of a small number of Australian law firms with a dedicated AML/CTF compliance practice.
 We advise Brisbane businesses and reporting entities on every aspect of their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, from initial AUSTRAC registration and AML/CTF program development through to enforcement defence and remediation.

 From 2026, the AML/CTF regime extends to lawyers, accountants, real estate agents, trust and company service providers, precious metals and stones dealers, property developers and other designated services under Tranche 2.
-These entities will become reporting entities for the first time.
-Astris Law delivers Tranche 2 readiness through HeadStart Counsel, a dedicated onboarding service that takes new reporting entities from zero to compliant with their AML/CTF program, AUSTRAC registration and ongoing obligations.
+These entities will become reporting entities for the first time, requiring AML/CTF programs, AUSTRAC registration and ongoing compliance frameworks.

 Common Situations